datagrok-ai/public/help/develop/admin/quality-assurance.md

 a comprehensive set of test cases to ensure the software is ready for release and meets the specified quality standards.

+## Issue tracking

+We work on a reliable process to identify and address issues promptly.
+At Datagrok, we have multiple sources of getting feedback, and we track issues that we achieve from our clients through emails, Teams, meetings, and clients' QA.
+Additionally, we use manual tests, automatic tests, monitoring and logging systems, and our [community](https://community.datagrok.ai/) to gather feedback and identify issues.

+You can report an issue directly in one of our issue tracking systems.
+We use [JIRA](https://reddata.atlassian.net/) for internal issues, integrated with BitBucket, and [GitHub Tracker](https://github.com/datagrok-ai/public/issues) for all externally reported issues.
+We recommend reporting issues in JIRA if you have access to it, but if you don't, use GitHub Tracker.

+Tracking the issues, we stay on top of the platform's current status, including critical issues, promised features, and upcoming changes.
+You can also track our latest updates in [Release notes](../admin/releases/release-history.md).

 ## QA tools

 ### GrokTester